LukeAlousis/HouseSale/README.md

 ```
 ganache-cli -b 3
 ```
-Copy the seed phrase and access the accounts by entering it into Metamask.
+Copy the seed phrase and access the accounts by entering the seed phrase into Metamask.

 IMPORTANT! - Make sure, before you deploy the application locally via 'npm start' in your terminal, that your MetaMask is on the 'Localhost 8545' network.
 Your ether balance should be 100.

 ### Migrate and Start the Application